EN FR

 5 Social and environmental responsibility

-Activities of the team related with social responsibility:
+Activities of the team related to social responsibility:

-• Engaging in outreach programs to promote mathematics education and awareness in local communities: Rosane Ushirobira participes in the work of CIMPA
+• Engaging in outreach programs to promote mathematics education and awareness in local communities: Rosane Ushirobira participates in the work of CIMPA.

-• Collaborating with educational institutions to support the development of math skills for young generation: Rosane Ushirobira made several CHICHE sessions in high schools of Lille and metropolitan area
+• Collaborating with educational institutions to support the development of math skills for the young generation: Rosane Ushirobira made several CHICHE sessions in high schools of Lille and in the metropolitan area.

-• Participating in mentorship programs to encourage underrepresented groups to pursue careers in mathematics and related fields: Rosane Ushirobira organized the days of young girls in informatics and mathematics (RJMI)
+• Participating in mentorship programs to encourage underrepresented groups to pursue careers in mathematics and related fields: Rosane Ushirobira participated in the days of young girls in informatics and mathematics (RJMI Inria Lille 2024).

-• Contributing to interdisciplinary research that addresses societal challenges, such as healthcare, by applying mathematical modeling and analysis: a new ANR project NOCIME has been accepted with participation of the team on analysis of epidimiological models, in addition, there are publications on this subject
+• Contributing to interdisciplinary research that addresses societal challenges, such as healthcare, by applying mathematical modeling and analysis: the ANR project NOCIME has VALSE participation in the analysis of mathematical epidemiological models.
+In addition, there are publications on this subject.

-Activities of the team related with environmental responsibility:
+Activities of the team related to environmental responsibility:

-• Developing mathematical models and the methods for their design and analysis to support sustainable energy systems: ANR project SyNPiD devoted to this issue
+• Developing mathematical models and the methods for their design and analysis to support sustainable energy systems: the ANR project SyNPiD was devoted to this issue

-• Collaborating with environmental scientists, engineers, and policymakers to provide mathematical insights and solutions for environmental challenges and their mitigations: a PhD student is supervised with INRAE on the waste water treatment problems
+• Collaborating with environmental scientists, engineers, and policymakers to provide mathematical insights and solutions for environmental challenges and their mitigations: a Ph.D. student is supervised by INRAE and VALSE on the wastewater treatment problems

 Overall, social and environmental responsibility for researchers in the team involves using mathematical expertise to address societal issues, promote inclusivity, and contribute to environmental sustainability through research, collaboration, and outreach efforts.